 Inputs

-The universal upload file box should be used to upload any of the accepted file formats.
+Then use the file upload box to upload a single sequence / variant file in any of the accepted formats.
 Currently:

-- Fasta (Whole genome, or fragments i.e. UL54 & UL89
+• FASTA (Whole genome, or fragments i.e. UL54 & UL89

-- Varaint Call Format >= Ver4.0
+• Varaint Call Format >= Ver4.0

-- Varscan tabluated format
+• Varscan tabluated format

 Clinical Overview

-- High level (any mutation confers a fold change above 15)
+• High level (any mutation confers a fold change above 15)

-- Moderate level (maximal fold change returned is between 5-15)
+• Moderate level (maximal fold change returned is between 5-15)

-- Low resistance (maximal fold change returned is between 2-5)
+• Low resistance (maximal fold change returned is between 2-5)

-- No Resistance (maximal fold change returned was less than 2, or only anecdotal 'Polymorphism' was returned)
+• No Resistance (maximal fold change returned was less than 2, or only anecdotal 'Polymorphism' was returned)

-- Resistant, magnitude unknown ( only anecdotal resistant data was returned)
+• Resistant, magnitude unknown ( only anecdotal resistant data was returned)

-- NA (no mutations returned)
+• NA (no mutations returned)

 co_gene and co_aa: some database entries contain tested viruses with co-occuring marker transferred mutations.
 Where flagged these columns are filled.